OfficeDev/Microsoft-Teams-Samples/samples/meetings-events/csharp/README.md

 ---
 page_type: sample
-description: This sample demonstrates use of various meeting events which are available in bot framework v4
+description: This sample demonstrates use of various meeting events and meeting participant events which are available in bot framework v4
 products:
 - office-teams
 - office